0x00Jeff/0x00Jeff.github.io/_posts/2022-02-18-dynamically-extracting-the-encryption-key-from-a-simple-ransomware.md

 00007FF88EA6DCF2            | FFD6             | call rsi
 ```

-I've noticed that most bytes are preserved between different versions, other ones only differ in a nibble or two (same instructions using different source registers), and there are instructions which exist in one version but not in another,  so I made [NibbleSigScan](https://github.com/0x00Jeff/NibbleSigScan) which is a simple program that allows you to wildcard nibbles, in the previous example, you can search for the pattern `0x4d, 0x8b, 0xc?, 0x8b, 0xd?` and it will match the first 2 instructions in both versions
+I've noticed that most bytes are preserved between different versions, other ones only differ in a nibble or two (same instructions using different source registers), and other instructions that only exist in one version but not in another,  so I made [NibbleSigScan](https://github.com/0x00Jeff/NibbleSigScan) which is a simple program that allows you to wildcard nibbles, in the previous example, you can search for the pattern `0x4d, 0x8b, 0xc?, 0x8b, 0xd?` and it will match the first 2 instructions in both versions

 after checking other version, I've found 5 patterns and wrote signatures for them.
-I've tried the signatures on about 30 version of ntdll (shoutout to folks who send me theirs!), and they worked on all of them, except for one from lab I had with windows 7, but I figured there is no point in sopporting that version as well
+I've tried the signatures on about 30 version of ntdll (shoutout to folks who send me their dlls!), and they worked on all of them, except for one from a lab I had with windows 7 installed, but I figured there is no point in sopporting that one

-now this *should* work on *most* ntdll version, but it's still advisable to run the second solution on a vm, incase there is a different version I haven't made sigature for (there probably exist other version), the first method however, will work like charm as it's independent from ntdll
+now this *should* work on *most* ntdll version, but it's still advisable to run the second solution on a vm, incase there is a different version my sigatures don't work against (there probably exist more than one). as for the first method, it will work like charm as it's independent from the ntdll version

 ## another route

-instead of having to patch `DllMain` to return right away, then manually calling `DllEntry` to initliaze the dll. in case of dealing with a dll that follows the standards of checking the `ul_reason_for_call` argument, one could patch the Dll entry point to call DllMain with a value other than `DLL_PROCESS_ATTACH` to inititialize the dll without encrypting the files but the one in hand didn't
+instead of having to patch `DllMain` to return right away, then manually calling `DllEntry` to initliaze the dll. in case of dealing with a dll that follows the standards of checking the `ul_reason_for_call` argument, one could patch the Dll entry point to call DllMain with a value other than `DLL_PROCESS_ATTACH` to inititialize the dll without encrypting the files, or patch the intructions in `DllMain` that calls the main functionality in the Dll (i.e DllMain creating threads on other functions), but the one in hand didn't

 ## lastly

 as this article comes to an end, I'd like to thank hakivvi and harrold for helping with ideas and and encouragement, as well as the bois who are always offering their help such as jlbana, drifter and many others

-oh, and the rasomware can be found [here](https://github.com/0x00Jeff/sec-dojo/tree/main/ransomware101)
+oh, and the rasomware as well as the code for the solutions can be found [in this repo](https://github.com/0x00Jeff/sec-dojo/tree/main/ransomware101)

 peace out